Skip to the tool

 Chemical Dilution Calculator preview

-This calculator takes the guesswork out of dilution ratios.
-Enter your desired ratio and container size to get exact measurements in ounces, milliliters, and tablespoons - plus a visual guide to verify you're mixing correctly.
+Enter your desired ratio and container size to get precise measurements in ounces, milliliters, and tablespoons, plus a visual guide to make sure every mix is correct.

 1. Choose a common chemical or quick ratio preset